VanuatuOfficial Name: Republic of Vanuatu

-Civil disorder in Vanuatu is rare; however, you should avoid public demonstrations and/or political rallies if they occur.
+Public Safety: Civil disorder in Vanuatu is rare; however, you should avoid public demonstrations and/or political rallies if they occur.

-CRIME: Although violent crime is rare in Vanuatu, there is a risk that you could be a victim of theft, burglary, sexual harassment, or sexual assault.
+Crime: Although violent crime is rare in Vanuatu, there is a risk that you could be a victim of theft, burglary, sexual harassment, or sexual assault.
 Take reasonable precautions to avoid exposing yourself to undue risk, especially in tourist areas.
 Women should avoid going out alone at night or to isolated locations.
 The Embassy has also received some reports of ATM or credit card number theft after a card was used in Vanuatu.
 Although this does not appear to be widespread, travelers are advised to monitor their accounts after using their ATM or credit cards in Vanuatu for any unauthorized activity.

 Local Laws & Special Circumstances

-SPECIAL CIRCUMSTANCES: Vanuatu customs authorities may enforce strict regulations on importing or exporting items such as firearms, certain prescription drugs, wooden artifacts, exotic animals, food items, and sexually explicit material.
+Customs: Vanuatu customs authorities may enforce strict regulations on importing or exporting items such as firearms, certain prescription drugs, wooden artifacts, exotic animals, food items, and sexually explicit material.
 Other products may be subject to quarantine.
 For specific information regarding customs requirements, contact the Permanent Mission of the Republic of Vanuatu to the United Nations,800 Second Avenue, Suite 400B, New York, NY 10017, Telephone: (212) 661-4303; fax: (212) 422-3427, (212) 661-5544.

 Cyclones: Cyclones can occur suddenly in Vanuatu.
 Cyclone season usually lasts from November to April, and severe flooding, landslides, and disruptions to services may occur.
 Local media and hotels will convey cyclone alerts issued by local authorities.